 GET YOUR STUDENT CARD

 As an ANU student, you will need an ANU Student Card to get around the University, and as a form of ID when you are on campus!
-During O-Week, Student Central will have a dedicated area for students to obtain their student card.
+During O-Week, the Student Hub team will have a dedicated area for students to obtain their student card.
 For times and locations, please visit the Orientation Week Event Page.

-Student Central will take your picture when you arrive to get a student card, so look sharp!
+The Student Hub team will take your picture when you arrive to get a student card.
 There is no option to upload a preferred photo for your Student Card.

 NOTE: You must be enrolled in your courses to be eligible to receive a student card.
 Your student status of full-time or part-time will be noted on your card, and is based on the number of enrolled courses you have at the time of the student card being printed.

 Not sure whether you’re enrolled?
-Check out the Enrol for the first time webpage for more information or contact Student Central.
+Check out the Enrol for the first time webpage for more information or contact Student Hub.

 TAKE A TOUR